How to Study Human Physiology

 The body is divided into small and large compartments, each with its own set of internal functions.
 Messages traveling between compartments sustain life.

-Communication involves the opening and closing of several types of physical channels that connect compartments with their surrounding watery milieu.
+Communication involves the opening and closing of several types of physical channels that connect compartments with their surrounding watery milieu, as presented in this illustration of a cell.
 Each channel type is a specific size, shape and has a unique set of regulatory schemes.

 Once this invisible world is imagined, mastering physiology becomes manageable.